-This draft plan/EIS analyzes the no-action alternative and four action alternatives for managing non-native ungulates to protect and restore native ecosystems.
+This Plan/Environmental Impact Statement for Protecting and Restoring Native Ecosystems by Managing Non-native Ungulates (plan/EIS) analyzes the no-action alternative and four action alternatives for managing non-native ungulates to protect and restore native ecosystems.
 Under alternative A (no action), existing management practices would be followed and no new management actions would be implemented beyond those available when the non-native ungulate management planning process started.
 Methods under this current management would be lethal, and would include the use of fencing, and the use of volunteers in direct reduction with firearms.
 Under alternative B, all aspects of the current management program would be retained, including the use of fencing and volunteers.
 However, as with all action alternatives, management would be guided by a comprehensive systematic parkwide management plan, which would include a defined population objective of zero or as low as practicable in managed areas, and a systematic progression of management phases, monitoring, and considerations for the use of management tools.
 Under alternative C, the park would investigate the expansion and enhancement of existing lethal removal techniques, and qualified volunteers would not be used in any ungulate management actions.
 All elements under alternative C would be implemented with the goal of providing the most efficient and cost-effective methods of ungulate management.
 Under alternative D, management would rely primarily on lethal techniques similar to alternative C, but non-lethal techniques such as relocation could also be considered.
 Qualified volunteers could be used for a variety of management actions, including ground shooting.
 To provide the full range of alternatives, alternative E would involve the same management techniques as alternative D, and although qualified volunteers would be used, they would not participate in ground shooting.